 HOOK REMOVAL FROM SEABIRDS

 Agreement on the Conservation of Albatrosses and Petrels

-Visit www.acap.aq for more information
+For more information visit: www.acap.aq

-Bring bird aboard

-If possible, slow or stop hauling and slow or stop vessel to release line tension.
+Bring bird aboard If possible, slow or stop hauling and slow or stop vessel to release line tension.
 If practical, use a landing net to lift small birds on board, otherwise retrieve the bird on the line as safely and quickly as possible.
 When within reach, grab it by the bill.
 Never grab the wing.

-Restrain bird and hold securely

-Carefully fold the wings into the bird's body.
-Wrap the bird in a towel/blanket (not too tightly) and cover the eyes if possible.
+Restrain bird and hold securely Carefully fold the wings into the bird's body.
+Wrap the bird in a towel/blanket (not too tightly).
 Make sure the bird doesn't come into contact with oil on deck.
 For large birds that you cannot manage under your arm, restrain the bird securely between your legs without squeezing.
-Hold the bill gently shut but do not cover the nostrils.
+Hold the bill gently shut but do not cover the postrils.
 If the bird vomits, loosen hold on bill so the bird does not suffocate.